Sinhika/SimpleOres2/README.md

 TO-DO
 -----
+* <s>make recipes disable-able in config.</s>
+* <s>add chance of ingots, tools to appropriate treasure chests</s>
+* update or move the SimpleOres, etc. wiki - in progress.
 * fix copper buckets vis-a-vis fluids.
 When I make sense out of fluid containers.
-* <s>make recipes disable-able in config.</s>
-* add chance of ingots, tools to appropriate treasure chests - in progress
 * added SimpleOres items to villager, trader trade menus.
 * Implement graphical configuration from the menu...when Forge re-implents it.
-* update or move the SimpleOres, etc. wiki - in progress.

 License